Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "S"
+  Begins with the letter "W"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "P"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The remains of something that has been cut off; especially the remains of a tree, the remains of a limb.
+  Wise, having good judgement.
 </details>

 ## ANSWER